CarGurus Header

 What is the Mazda CX-60?

-• If you want the most affordable CX-60: Even the most basic Exclusive-Line versions are fairly generously equipped, coming with alloy wheels, leather upholstery, heated front seats and steering wheel, cruise control, dual-zone climate control and an infotainment system with DAB radio, navigation, wireless Apple Carplay and Android Auto, and a 12.3-inch screen.
-This entry-level version costs in the region of £44,000 on the road.
+• If you want the most affordable CX-60: The most basic Exclusive-Line versions are still generously equipped, so you won’t feel short-changed by spending less.
+Exclusive-Line cars get 18-inch alloy wheels, leather upholstery, a heated steering wheel, heated front seats, cruise control, dual-zone climate control and an infotainment system with DAB radio and navigation, plus wireless Apple Carplay and Android Auto.

 Ivan Aistrop